-DD) or institution for mental disease (IMD).

-March 22, 2019 SMD # 19-001

-Re: Home and Community-Based Settings Regulation - Heightened Scrutiny

-Heightened Scrutiny SMD-SMDL Final (medicaid.gov)

-Setting Overview
+Prong Identifier Selected Sub-Category Type of Setting- Detail \boxtimes nursing facility, intermediate care facility (ICF-DD) or institution for □Attached to a Nursing Home ⊠Attached to an Intermediate Care Facility □ Attached to an institution for mental disease Missoula Health & Rehabilitation Center March 22, 2019 SMD # 19-001 Re: Home and Community-Based Settings Regulation - Heightened Scrutiny Heightened Scrutiny SMD-SMDL Final (medicaid.gov)

-The Assisted Living Facility (ALF) is attached to a skilled nursing facility.
+The Assisted Living Facility (ALF) is attached to a Skilled nursing facility.
 An onsite visit confirms the two entities are separated by a locking door, and there are distinct separate entrances to each facility.
 The ALF is located in a separate wing of the building to include its own resident common and activity area, sitting area, reading area, and dining room.
 It is confirmed this setting is not institutional nor isolating in nature.

-ALF Administration reports the facility is owned by the same entity, The Living Centre.
+ALF Administration reports the facility is owned by the same entity, Missoula Health & Rehabilitation Center.
 Residents and staff interviewed confirm the residents are not required to receive medical, therapy or behavioral services on site.
 The state assures the specific unit/dwelling is owned, rented, or occupied under legally enforceable agreement that includes the same or comparable protections to those provided under the jurisdiction's Landlord Tenant Law [42 CFR 441.301(c)(vi)(A)].

-The Living Centre is located in a quiet neighborhood in the town of Stevensville, MT.
-Residents have access to paths, gardens, and shops for the enjoyment with, families, and friends.
+Missoula Health and Rehabilitation Center is located in a quiet neighborhood in the town of Missoula, MT.
+Residents have access to paths, gardens, and fountains for the enjoyment with, families, and friends.
 The facility provides for multiple on-site activities, as well as opportunities for members to participate in community events, services, and activities.
 The facility shares information with members regarding community events and activities.
 This was evidenced by an activities calendar, as well as confirmed by staff and resident interviews.
-The members can attend community activities and services of their choosing to include shopping, appointments, outings with family, farmers market, sporting events, as well as dining at restaurants and family member's homes.
+The members can attend community activities and services of their choosing to include shopping, appointments, outings with family, farmers market, sporting events, pinochle, movies, as well as dining at restaurants and family member's homes.
 Staff assists as needed for any scheduling and/or transportation arrangements.
+The facility is located near a Mountain Line Transit bus stop.
 Scheduling and access are provided by the facility to ensure members can access the greater community as they desire.
-Transportation options include family/friends, personal vehicle, church members, assisted living activity bus, Bitterroot Public Bus, and taxi services, facility staff are also available to take members on outings as needed.
-Residents are free to come and go from the facility at their leisure, and the facility is staffed 24/7 for entry access of non-residents.
+In addition to this transportation service, facility staff are also available to take members on outings as needed.
+Residents are free to come and go from the facility at their leisure, and the facility is staffed 24/7 for entry access of non-residents and after 10:00pm.
 Residents are encouraged to have friends and family visit, and they are free to have visitors at any time and any day they choose.

 Rooms at the facility are one-bedroom suites which can accommodate a single occupant.
-Double occupancy rooms are available for couples at their request.
 Residents are able to decorate and furnish their rooms at their discretion.
 All rooms are equipped with locks on the entrance door.
 Staff knock on the door and or ring the doorbell for access into the member's private area.
 The facility is arranged to ensure privacy during personal care, as well as while using the telephone, internet, or any other personal communication devices.
 Residents set their own schedule of daily activities to include sleep and wake schedules, hygiene, care delivery, recreation, and meals.
 Residents always have access to meals and snacks both in their rooms and in the common kitchen area.
 All rooms are equipped with kitchen areas with cupboards, refrigerators, and microwaves.
 Residents have full access to the dining area, laundry room, and common areas.